 But this proved too restrictive so I use the keyboard now too, but I do try and keep them short so that it will take the average reader no longer than a minute to get through.

-Tagsadvertising All Blacks AME Asia Pacific Australia Beijing Burson-Marsteller Campaign China content design Design Royale Digital Edelman Edelman Melbourne events experiential Facebook Geek Grant Smith H&K harris Hong Kong India Indonesia Insights Islam Japan Keith Olberman Ketchum London Mad Men Malaysia mccann Michelle Hutton Middle East Musings New Zealand PR Public Relations Rugby Singapore trust Trust Barometer Words of a Generation
+Tagsadvertising All Blacks AME APACMEA Asia Pacific Australia Beijing Burson-Marsteller Campaign China content design Design Royale Digital Edelman Edelman Melbourne events experiential Facebook Geek Grant Smith H&K harris Hong Kong India Indonesia Insights Islam Japan Keith Olberman Ketchum London Mad Men Malaysia mccann Michelle Hutton Middle East New Zealand PR Public Relations Rugby Singapore trust Trust Barometer Words of a Generation